6 Efficiency Tips for E-Commerce Businesses

 4. Have virtual meetings & use collaboration tools

-Technologies such as Google Drive, Basecamp and Slack help to centralise documents and enables you to collaborate online, as an alternative to physical meetings with paper documents.
+Technologies such as Google Drive, Basecamp and Slack help to centralise documents and enable you to collaborate online, as an alternative to physical meetings with paper documents.
 If you really require a real-time discussion, simply meet via conference call.
 This provides you increased flexibility.
 If one participant is only needed for a few minutes, invite him into the meeting only when necessary rather than have him spend hours at a physical meeting.
 You also save on costs associated with travel and free up time to focus on other important tasks.

-Given that print advertising is expensive, take a look at cheaper alternatives.
 Instead of relying on traditional marketing, build your online following and increase social media use.
 This will allow your business to build a brand on the Internet, which is increasingly the primary resource that potential customers go to when making purchasing decisions.

 - Grow your social networks.
 Social networks allow you to do many things for free, including alerting followers about promotions, offering customer support and instant feedback, and connecting with brand influencers and other brands in your space.